flaviavenerabile/frequency-attestation-corpus-information/index.md

 >
 > ----------------------- ------------------------------------

-> Note: For `frac:total`, users should provide both the frequency and the segmentation/unit over which this frequency is obtailed.
-For an observable, then, relative frequencies (for any given unit *u*) can then be calculated from the object values of `frac:frequency/rdf:value`  and `frac:frequency/frac:observedIn/frac:total/rdf:value` if (and only if) the correspondung units match.
+> Note: For `frac:total`, users should provide both the frequency and the segmentation/unit over which this frequency is obtained.
+For an observable, then, relative frequencies (for any given unit *u*) can then be calculated from the object values of `frac:frequency/rdf:value`  and `frac:frequency/frac:observedIn/frac:total/rdf:value` if (and only if) the corresponding units match.

 ```